Best Family Laptops

 • A 2-in-1 only pays off if the hinge, tablet mode, and pen or touch workflow are things you will actually use, so do not accept extra weight or flex for a feature that will sit idle.

-• Screen size changes the entire feel of a laptop, so use touch displays as a starting point and then compare keyboard layout, thermals, and portability.
+• Screen size changes the entire feel of a laptop, so use touch displays as a starting point and then compare panel quality, thermals, and desk footprint.

 • Prioritize SSD storage, a current-generation processor, and the ports you actually use before paying extra for cosmetic upgrades.